Press enter to see results or esc to cancel.

 Which animals carry rabies in Thailand?

 Dogs account for a majority of the reported cases.
-Rabies can also be found in animals such as cats, cows, bats, and foxes.
+Rabies can also be found in other animals such as cats, cows, bats, and foxes.

 Content Creator at Pacific Prime Thailand